OviSarkar62/POSView/README.md

 - Access the application.
 Open your web browser and visit http://localhost:3000 to access the application.

-## API Endpoints

-The API for this project is RESTful and provides the following endpoints:

-       POST /api/users/register: Register a new user
-       POST /api/users/login: Log in an existing user GET /api/products: Returns a list of all products POST /api/products: Creates a new product
-       GET /api/products/:id: Returns a product by ID PUT /api/products/:id: Updates a product by ID DELETE /api/products/:id: Deletes a product by ID GET /api/customers: Returns a list of all customers POST /api/customers: Creates a new customer
-       GET /api/customers/:id: Returns a customer by ID PUT /api/customers/:id: Updates a customer by ID DELETE /api/customers/:id: Deletes a customer by ID GET /api/sales: Returns a list of all sales POST /api/sales: Creates a new sale
-       GET /api/sales/:id: Returns a sale by ID
-       PUT /api/sales/:id: Updates a sale by ID
-       DELETE /api/sales/:id: Deletes a sale by ID

-Each endpoint expects and returns data in JSON format.

 ## Client-side functionality

 The client-side of the application is built with React.
 The user interface provides the following functionality: